-Sadly, Norma Miller passed away on 5th May this year.
+Sadly, Norma Miller passed away on 5th May 2019.
 Born on 2nd December 1919, today would have been her 100th birthday!
 We wanted to put up a special post dedicated to the Queen of Swing and also reminisce about her trip to London in 2015.
-Read more below… The life and times of Norma […]
+Read more below… The life and times of Norma Miller […]

 With a career spanning such a long time, it is no surprise that Frankie Manning worked with a number of regular dance partners.
 When the Lindy Hop first came of age in the 30’s, the raw Frankie had a dazzling dynamo of a performer in Ms Freda Washington.
 Living next door to each other, Frankie and Freda grew up dancing together.

 “Freda and I we were very close.
 She was one of my first partners and she lived right next door to me.
 We would go to the dance together and come home together and she would go upstairs in her house and I would go upstairs in my house.”

 Freda is of course famous for being half of the partnership (with Frankie) to perform the first air-step and as a member of the incredible Whiteys Lindy Hoppers.
 After the end of Lindy Hop’s golden era, Freda moved on to other parts of her life and little information of her whereabouts appears to be available.

 During the time of Whitey’s Lindy Hoppers, Frankie also regularly partnered Willa Mae Ricker, who was well known for her amazing physical strength and passion to dance.

 “She was one of the greats of Lindy Hop… she was the soul and heart of the dance.”